open-policy-agent/regal/docs/custom-rules/index.md

 Custom rules will be loaded each time a lint is run for a file or the workspace.
 If your custom rules are broken, fixes will be used on the next linting run.

-## Community

-If you'd like to discuss custom rules development or just talk about Regal in general, please join us in the `#regal` channel in the Styra Community [Slack](https://inviter.co/styra)!